 Throughout the years, EdUHK has developed an extensive network of around 200 partnerships and collaborative relationships with government agencies, non-governmental organisations and universities across the globe.
 This includes exchange opportunities, joint degree programmes, consultancy projects, and research and knowledge transfer projects.
 This collaboration has mutual benefits for EdUHK and its partners in fostering cross-cultural and multi-cultural understanding, putting each side’s expertise to good use, and creating opportunities for knowledge creation, sharing and application.

 Scholarships for Non-local Students

 The University has established scholarships to encourage and recognise its non-local students’ pursuit of academic excellence.
 The scholarships were set up with donations and are granted on the basis of academic merit, personal qualities, extra-curricular activities and community service, among other factors.
 The scholarships offered by the EdUHK Entrance Scholarship Scheme include full scholarships, tuition scholarships and half tuition scholarships.
-The Hong Kong Government currently provides exclusive scholarships to students from ASEAN countries, India and South Korea.
-The Belt and Road Scholarship is open to students from Indonesia, Malaysia and Thailand, and will be expanded to other countries in Belt and Road regions by phases.
+The Hong Kong Government currently provides exclusive scholarships to students from the Belt and Road countries.

 Learn more about the University’s admission fees, scholarships and financial support here.